jess-bk/aws-bootcamp-cruddur-2023/journal/week12.md

  * loadData: A function that fetches the user's activities and profile data from the backend API using an HTTP GET request.
  * dataFetchedRef: A reference object used to prevent duplicate data fetching.
  * The component uses the useEffect hook to load the data and check the user authentication status when the component mounts.
 It prevents duplicate data fetching by checking the dataFetchedRef value.

+# Activity Show Page.
+ * Changes made to the Week-X Activity Show Page:

+ * The reply_to_activity_uuid column in the activities table was changed from an integer to a string.
+This was done to allow for more flexibility in the way that replies are handled.
+ * The show.sql query in the activities database was updated to reflect the change to the reply_to_activity_uuid column.
+ * The data_show_activity route in the users.py file was updated to return the updated show.sql query.
+ * The ActivityShowPage component in the frontend-react-js project was updated to handle the updated show.sql query.
+ * The ActivityActionLike, ActivityActionReply, ActivityActionRepost, and ActivityActionShare components in the frontend-react-js project were updated to handle the updated show.sql query.
+ * The ActivityContent.css file in the frontend-react-js project was updated to reflect the changes to the ActivityShowPage component.
+ * The ActivityContent.js file in the frontend-react-js project was updated to reflect the changes to the ActivityShowPage component.
+ * The backend-flask/services/show_activity.py file was updated to include the following changes:
+ * The reply_to_activity_uuid column is now a string.
+ * The show.sql query has been updated to reflect the change to the reply_to_activity_uuid column.
+ * The results variable now returns a JSON object that contains the updated data for the activity.

+ * Specific changes made to each file:

+ * reply_to_activity_uuid column in the activities table was changed from an integer to a string.
+ * show.sql query in the activities database was updated to reflect the change to the reply_to_activity_uuid column.
+ * data_show_activity route in the users.py file was updated to return the updated show.sql query.
+ * ActivityShowPage component in the frontend-react-js project was updated to handle the updated show.sql query.
+ * ActivityActionLike, ActivityActionReply, ActivityActionRepost, and ActivityActionShare components in the frontend-react-js project were updated to handle the updated show.sql query.
+ * ActivityContent.css file in the frontend-react-js project was updated to reflect the changes to the ActivityShowPage component.
+ * ActivityContent.js file in the frontend-react-js project was updated to reflect the changes to the ActivityShowPage component.
+ * backend-flask/services/show_activity.py file was updated to include the following changes:
+ * The reply_to_activity_uuid column is now a string.
+ * The show.sql query has been updated to reflect the change to the reply_to_activity_uuid column.
+ * The results variable now returns a JSON object that contains the updated data for the activity.

+The changes made to the Week-X Activity Show Page allow for more flexibility in the way that replies are handled.
+The updated show.sql query now returns a JSON object that contains the updated data for the      activity, which allows the ActivityShowPage component to be updated to reflect the changes

+# CORS.
+* CORS stands for Cross-Origin Resource Sharing.
+It is a mechanism that allows web browsers to make requests to resources from other domains.
+By default, web browsers restrict these requests to prevent malicious   websites from accessing resources from other websites without the user's permission.
+* In the Week-X Activity Show Page, you were having an issue with CORS because the frontend and backend were hosted on different domains.
+This meant that the frontend was not able to make requests to the           backend.
+* To resolve this issue, I updated the aws/cfn/service/config.toml
+* These lines specify the frontend and backend URLs.
+By setting these values, you are telling the frontend that it is allowed to make requests to the backend.
+Once you made this change, the issue with CORS was     resolved and the frontend was able to make requests to the backend.
+[Link to toml file](https://github.com/jess-bk/aws-bootcamp-cruddur-2023/blob/main/aws/cfn/service/config.toml).